 In 2012, Toei Animation started reworking on their classic animated adaptations, with brand new productions.
 Dragon Ball wouldn't be left out of the party, and it was announced that Toei was working on a new movie named Dragon Ball Z: Battle of Gods.
 Toriyama was directly involved with the writing and it was to be set not long after the defeat of Kid Boo.
 The movie hit Japanese theaters on March 30, 2013.
 Two years later, Toriyama worked with Toei again to bring about a direct sequel to Battle of Gods, titled Dragon Ball Z: Resurrection F.

 Later in 2015, 18 years after the end of GT, Toei announced that the franchise was going to get a new TV anime called Dragon Ball Super.
 Premiering on Fuji TV on July 5, 2015, the series at first simply retold the events of Battle of Gods and Resurrection 'F' before moving on to its own new material.

-Needless to say, the franchise's impact on shonen manga is unparalleled to say the very least.
-Although not the first to employ the vast number of the tropes that it is most associated with, it became the de facto face of them (especially outside its home country where, for many, it was the first anime anyone ever saw and an introduction to both the shonen battle genre and anime in general).
+The franchise's impact on shonen manga is unparalleled, to say the very least.
+Although not the first to employ the vast number of tropes that it is most associated with, it became the de facto face of them (especially outside its home country where, for many, it was the first anime anyone ever saw and an introduction to both the shonen battle genre and anime in general).
 To this day, the shonen genre, and various anime in general that use elements from it, pay homage to, or parody, this series and continue its legacy.
-For proof, one need only look as far as three series of the Noughts which are often considered the most direct of its spiritual successors: Naruto, One Piece, and Bleach.
+For proof, one need only look as far as three series of the Aughts which are often considered the most direct of its spiritual successors: Naruto, One Piece, and Bleach.